 4. Embracing blockchain, AI, and other new technologies

-According to a recent piece about voting machines in the U.S. in Scientific American “the key insight behind auditing as a cyber defense is that if you have a paper record that the voter got to inspect, then that can’t later be changed by an attack.
+According to a recent article about voting machines in the U.S. in Scientific American, “the key insight behind auditing as a cyber defense is that if you have a paper record that the voter got to inspect, then that can’t later be changed by an attack.
 If you have no paper trail, then it’s impossible to perform a rigorous audit.
 It’s one of the few grand cybersecurity challenges that doesn’t have to be difficult or expensive.
 But it’s going to take national leadership and national standards to get there.”